AuroraTuring/auction_2401/README.md

 ## Instructions

-* Fork this Repository (do not change the name of the fork)
+* Fork this Repository (do not change the name of the fork).
 * Clone your forked repo to your computer.
 * Complete the activity below.
-* Push your solution to your forked repo
+* Push your solution to your forked repo.
-* Submit a pull request from your repository to this repository
+* Submit a pull request from your repository to this repository.
   * Put your name in your PR title!

 ## Iteration 1 - Items, Attendees & Auctions